groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/j2k-to-gif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-J2K"
+        - icon: "far fa-image"
           title: " About J2K File Format"
           content: |
             A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
-This file format is used by the Joint Photographic Experts Group (JPEG) 2000 files.
-J2K files store metadata information about the image file in XML unlike .jpeg or .jpg that use the EXIF format for this purpose.
-J2K files support 15-bit color, alpha transparency, and lossless compression.
-Several commercial APIs exist to decode JPEG 2000 imags such as J2K-Codec.
-A J2K file can be opened on Windows OS using the standard image viewers.

           link: "https://docs.fileformat.com/image/j2k/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"